sskras/ia64-docs/README.md

 ### Public IA-64 documentation page

+The Itanium ISA finally gets stable (development is stopped).
+Manufacturing and shipping Itaniums gets stopped in 2022.
+(See **Public statements** below)

+Thus I finally decided to collect documentation about this interesting architecture.

+Feel free to use and contribute.

+### Public statements

 AnandTech about Itanium CPUs:

 > ### [Intel to Discontinue Itanium 9700 ‘Kittson’ Processor, the Last of the Itaniums](https://www.anandtech.com/show/13924/intel-to-discontinue-itanium-9700-kittson-processor-the-last-itaniums)